How To Use Asana Tags (With 3 Use Cases)

 With Unito, you can map Asana tags to equivalent fields in other tools, such as Trello labels.
 This means that the keywords you use in Asana tags will be replicated as Trello labels, maintaining your organizational system across tools.

 You can also use tags in customizable rules, giving you an additional level of control.
 For example, Unito uses the key deliverables tag in Asana with a rule that filters tasks to be synced to Trello.
 That means only Asana tasks with this tag will be sent to our executive board on Trello.
 And that’s just a few of the things you can do.
-Find out more about what Unito can do for your workflow here.

 Tag, you’re it

-Just adding a project management tool to your workflow can completely transform the way you work.
+Simply adding a project management tool to your workflow can completely transform the way you work.
 But when you make the most of their features, these tools can become productivity powerhouses.
 With Asana tags, you can keep things organized, no matter how much work you have on your plate.
 And when you add Unito to the mix, you can build some of the most robust workflows out there.